swcarpentry/r-novice-gapminder/_episodes/03-seeking-help.md

 ---
-layout: page
-title: R for reproducible scientific analysis
-subtitle: Seeking help
+title: "Seeking help"
-minutes: 15
+teaching: 15
+exercises: 10
+questions:
+- "FIXME"
+objectives:
+- "To be able read R help files for functions and special operators."
+- "To be able to use CRAN task views to identify packages to solve a problem."
+- "To be able to seek help from your peers."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> * To be able read R help files for functions and special operators.
-> * To be able to use CRAN task views to identify packages to solve a problem.
-> * To be able to seek help from your peers
->

 ## Reading Help files